MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-synchronize-outlook-with-a-sharepoint-folder.md

 - csharp
 ---

-# How to: Synchronize Outlook with a SharePoint Folder
+# Synchronize Outlook with a SharePoint Folder

 This example shows how to programmatically connect Outlook with a SharePoint folder and to synchronize the folder contents.